Coastal circulation on-demand forecast

 If a forecast system is not necessary any longer, the user can eliminate it (saving resources and allowing for the setup of a new system if their system’s quota has been reached).

 By clicking on the “Delete System” tool the system is erased.
 Note that access to results will be lost and this forecast cannot be recovered.
 Also, the delete tool is not available for deployments in the “Active” state.
-If a user wishes to delete it he/she must first deactivate it.
+Deployments must be deactivated before they can be deleted.

 As for other actions, an acknowledgement of the deletion is provided.